Eggwite/Change-SSH-Port/README.md

 ### Prompts for New SSH Port:
 - Asks the user to enter a new SSH port.
-- Checks if the new port is available.
+- Check if the new port is available.

 ### Creates a Backup of SSH Configuration:
 - Backs up the current SSH configuration file to `/etc/ssh/sshd_config.bak`.